DanielaRednic/Moodie/README.md

 # Moodie
-Mood + Movie = Moodie
+# Mood + Movie = Moodie
-An app that helps you pick a movie based on the mood you are on.
+# An app that helps you pick a movie based on the mood you are in.